hpatel292-seneca/ResumeEnhancer/README.md

 When using relative paths, ensure that the specified files are located in the correct directories relative to the directory from which you execute the tool.

-#### Using the Configuration File

-1. **Create the Configuration File**: Create a file named `.ResumeEnhancer.toml` in your project directory or any accessible directory.
-2. **Fill in the Details**: Use the example format provided above to fill in the necessary details based on your requirements.
-3. **Run the Tool**: Execute the tool.
-The configuration file will be automatically read, and any settings specified in the file will be applied.

-> **NOTE:** The default configuration would be overwritten by command line arguments if they are specified at runtime.

 ### Options

 | Option          | Shortcut | Type   | Description                                                                               | Default          |